BioinformaticsDataPracticum2026/adrenal-pancreas-open-chromatin/README.md

 1. halLiftover for Task 2 mapping
 2. bedtools for Task 3 processing and intersections
-3. R + Bioconductor packages (rGREAT, GenomicRanges, rtracklayer, GenomeInfoDb) for Tasks 4-5
-4. HOMER for Task 6 motif analysis
+3. HOMER for Task 6 motif analysis

 ## Clone Repository